List of Shameless (British TV series) characters: Frank Gallagher

 In series 8, Frank is ready to marry Libby and he goes missing on his stag night.
 Libby starts putting up posters because of his disappearance.
-Carl and Chesney Karib (Qasim Akhtar) find a video on the internet; it is Frank having sex in public.
+Carl and Chesney Karib (Qasim Akhtar) find a video on the internet of Frank having sex in public.
 Libby walks in and sees the video.
 In the feature-length 100th episode Frank is accused of beating an old lady who is well known on the estate for her scratch-card winnings.
 Frank suffers a blackout and throughout the episode has flashbacks of that evening.
-Not knowing if he actually carried out the attack he hands himself into the police.
+Not knowing if he actually carried out the attack, he hands himself into the police.
 Carl is convinced Frank is innocent.
 He digs into the events of that night and finds that a local gangster's brother had actually carried out the attack.
-Frank, along with Kev devise a plan to work with the police and cut a deal with the gangster that sees Frank set free.
+Frank, along with Kev, devises a plan to work with the police and cuts a deal with the gangster that sees Frank set free.

 From Series 9, Frank is the only original member of the Gallagher family left after Carl leaves to join the police.
-He now wears a darker version of his fond parka and occasionally slips on a pair of glasses when reading.
+He takes care of a terrapin called Terry, that he stole from a petting zoo.